gloony/roundcube_ttrss/README.md

 Find a way to count all article by feed (and activate button last page) Make loading indication for pending action Multiselection for read, star or tag articles
-Make timer for count unread items better
-More options on settings (auto refresh timer, ...)
+Make timer for count unread items better (use getCounters and not reload all getTree each time) More options on settings (auto refresh timer, ...)
 Search menu
 Sort menu